dgraph-io/slash-graphql-cli/README.md

 **The slash-graphql CLI tool is deprecated and no longer maintained.**

+You can now manage your Cloud backends using the [Dgraph Cloud API](https://dgraph.io/docs/cloud/cloud-api/).
 # slash-graphql

 Manage Slash GraphQL from the comfort of your command line!